jonasjuffinger/TimeLapse/README.md

 You can stop by clicking the MENU button on the camera.

-## Known issues ##
-Doesn't work on cameras that do not have silent shutter mode.
-I'm working on a fix for this problem.
+The silent shutter option is functionless on cameras without silent shutter mode.
-Incomplete list of affected cameras:
- - a6000
- - RX100M3